idealplugins/prestashop-1.6/README.md

 # iDEAL plugin for Prestashop 1.6

 ## Usage
-Use this plugin to add support for iDEAL, Mister Cash, Sofort and other payment methods of TargetPay.com to your webstore.
+Use this plugin to add support for iDEAL, Bancontact, Sofort, Credit Cards and other payment methods of TargetPay.com to your webstore.

 ## Installation